JulesssG/ADA-project/README.md

 ## Research questions
 A list of research questions you would like to address during the project.

-- Are there any trends among the different categories?
+We can study different trends:
+	- Are some categories more trendy
+	- Price ranges
+	- Brands

-With PCA we can maybe study different questions:
+With PCA we can maybe study different questions using the comments:
 - Are there any trends in the comments
 - Many people buy gifts on Amazon maybe we can extract some information about it:
 	- To who do people buy gifts (husband, wife, children, ...)